ZikangYuan/semi_elastic_lio/README.md

 </div>

 **New Features:**
 The proposed **Semi-Elastic LiDAR-Inertial State Estimation** method utilizes the point-to-plane constraint to ensure the state at the end of current sweep, and utilizes the logical constraint to ensure the state at the beginning of current sweep.
 The IMU pre-integration constraints both begin state and end state to make them satisfy kinematic constraints within elastic range.
-The comparision between our method with the **traditional LiDAR-Inertial State Estimation** and the **Elastic LiDAR-Inertial State Estimation** is illustrated by the figure as follow:
+The comparison between our method with the **traditional LiDAR-Inertial State Estimation** and the **Elastic LiDAR-Inertial State Estimation** is illustrated by the figure as follow:
 <div align="center">
 <img src="doc/method_comparison.png" width=90% />
 </div>